olcay/skeletor/README.md

     - Read and write permissions
     - Allow GitHub Actions to create and approve pull requests
 1. Commit a new Excel workbook to the `develop` branch.
-1. A new pull request will be created for the `main` branch.
+1. A new pull request will be created for the `main` branch automatically.

 ![Github Actions Permissions](/images/GithubActionsPermissions.png)